 How to choose the best soundbar for your Samsung TV

-Before we get on to our top picks, there are a few things that are worth considering when it comes to picking a soundbar to go with your Samsung TV.
+There are a few things that are worth considering when it comes to picking a soundbar to go with your Samsung TV.

 First and foremost, you should think about how much money you’d ideally like to spend on your new soundbar.
-These days, soundbars can be bought for under £100, but the really high-end models can cost well over £1,000 – we’ve included a range of prices in this guide, but if you’ve got your eye on a pricier soundbar than your budget allows for, don’t forget that truly brilliant soundbar deals pop up all the time, particularly between November and January.
+These days, soundbars can be bought for under £100, but the really high-end models can cost well over £1,000 – we’ve included a range of prices in this guide, but if you’ve got your eye on a pricier soundbar than your budget allows for, don’t forget that cheap soundbar deals pop up all the time, particularly between November and January.

 If you choose to place your soundbar in front of your TV, make sure it isn’t so tall that it obscures the infrared light from your remote control, or even that it edges into the picture – some TVs stand higher from the surface than others!

 Be sure to look into the type of wired connections your soundbar offers, too.
 HDMI is the easiest way to hook your soundbar up to your Samsung TV, and can handle Hi-Res Audio formats; for this, your TV needs to support HDMI-ARC, which means the audio can travel in both directions along the cable.
 Pretty much all modern TVs have had this for several years – though they usually only have one HDMI port that supports it.

 If you can't or don't want to use HDMI-ARC, you can connect it to your Samsung TV using an optical digital cable or coaxial cable – again, check the back of your TV to see which is supported.
 Optical is the most common.

 Another connectivity feature to consider is whether your new soundbar supports Bluetooth or Wi-Fi for wireless music streaming from your phone or tablet, and whether you’re interested in having that anyway.